parke/lxroot/readme.txt

 lxroot is a rootless alternative to chroot.

-lxroot allows non-root users to create custom software environments via the "user namespace" capabilities of the Linux kernel.
+lxroot allows a non-root user to create custom software environments via the "user namespace" capability of the Linux kernel.
 These softawre environments can be used to:

-  -  install, build, and run software packages
+  -  run a rolling Linux distro's userland on a non-rolling host system

+  -  run a legacy userland on a modern Linux system

-  -  create clean, controlled and isolated environments for compiling and running software
+  -  create clean, controlled and isolated environments for installing building, and/or running software packages

-  -  run legacy software on modern systems
+  -  deny software access to the network

+  -  limit access to the filesystem

   -  possibly other purposes, as well